rubensbiork/ampiri-unity-plugin/README.md

 1. Please download Unity packages for our networks in the below provided links:
 2. After the download is complete, double click &lt;network&gt;.unitypackage and import all files.

+**Note: You cannot use Baidu and MoPub both in one app as this results in a compile error**

 Platform-Specific Steps
 =======================